GRDC Research Scholarships

 How to apply

 Prospective Higher Degree by Research candidates can apply for the CSU Scholarship & GRDC Research Scholarship – Top Up Scholarship when completing their Charles Sturt course admission application.
 When given the option to apply for a scholarship select 'Yes'; 'Full-time AGRTP' and 'Other'.
-Under 'Other' enter CSU Scholarship & GRDC Research Scholarship – Top Up.
+Under 'Other' enter CSU Scholarship & GRDC Research Scholarship – Top Up - Project 1.

 Application timelines